 Pain Point Exhibiting

-If you want to find more customers, then focus on creating content that provides them with a solution to their pain points.
+If you want to find more customers, then focus on creating content that provides them with a solution to whatever is causing them problems.

 As a company you most likely have already discovered and solved your customer’s pain point.